-Connor Hellebuyck, Tuukka Rask and Andrei Vasilevskiy were named finalists for the Vezina Trophy on Friday.
+Connor Hellebuyck, Tuukka Rask and Andrei Vasilevskiy are the finalists for the Vezina Trophy.

 The award, voted on by NHL general managers, is given annually to the goalie voted the best at his position.
-The winner will be announced during the conference finals or before the Stanley Cup Final.
+Voting was done before the start of the 2020 NHL postseason and the finalists were announced July 17.

 Hellebuyck played more than 50 games for the Winnipeg Jets for the fourth straight season and led the League with six shutouts.
 He also finished second in wins (31) and was seventh in save percentage (.922) among goalies to play at least 20 games.
 He was 31-21-5 with a 2.57 goals-against average when the NHL season was paused March 12 due to concerns surrounding the coronavirus.
 The runner-up for the Vezina Trophy in 2017-18, Hellebuyck would be the first goalie in Jets/Atlanta Thrashers history to win the award.